This feature is available for both cloud-prem deployments and SaaS customers who need to connect to on-premises or private data sources.

 Overview

-Glean on GCP can connect to your on-premises or cloud-based datasources using private networking.
+Glean on GCP can connect to your on-premises or cloud-based data sources using private networking.
 This allows Glean to securely crawl private services within your network without exposing them to the public internet.
 Glean uses a transit VPC to minimize IP address conflicts with your network and reduce infrastructure exposure.Connectivity methods

 | Method | Use when | Deployment speed | Tooling maturity |